Chadian Civil War (1965–1979): Political unrest and 1975 coup

 By 1973 Tombalbaye's political strength was beginning to wane.
 In June he arrested Malloum and numerous PPT officials on charges of "political sorcery" for alleged involvement in animal sacrifices.
 In August he replaced the PPT with the National Movement for the Cultural and Social Revolution (known by its French acronym as MNRCS).
 He then engaged in a program of Authenticité to gain the support of Chad's urban elite, Africanising the names of people and places in the country.
 Fort-Lamy became known as N'Djamena.
 To regain the support of Sara conservatives in the south, he required all non-Muslim southern civil servants, ministers, and high ranking military officers to go through the traditional yondo initiation rites of a Sara subgroup.
 Between mid 1973 and April 1974 an estimated 3,000 persons went through the process, but the rites were seen as anti-Christian and further disaffected civil servants, military officers, and students with the regime.
 Drought also caused an economic downturn, and Tombalbaye sought to counter this by increasing cotton production.
 His efforts were partly successful in this regard, but generated antagonism when soldiers rounded up townspeople for "volunteer" labour.
 In March 1975 he had several senior army officers arrested for supposedly plotting against him.
 Several more arrests and a threat of a purge in early April moved military officers to take action.
 On April 13, 1975, several units of N'Djamena's gendarmerie under junior officers mutinied.
 Senior officers, joined by army commander General Noël Milarew Odingar, mounted an attack on the presidential palace, killing Tombalbaye.
 French forces in the capital did not intervene.
 A white paper published afterwards alleged that Tombalbaye intended to declare himself king and recruit a new army of fanatics which would destroy the rebellion against his rule.
-Many Chadians sympathised with armed forces at the time of the coup, having been irked by the president's frequent mocking of their abilities and purges of their ranks.
+Many Chadians sympathised with the armed forces at the time of the coup, having been irked by the president's frequent mocking of their abilities and purges of their ranks.